mistakia/nano-community/docs/introduction/misconceptions.md

 Nano is an open source project, a peer-to-peer network, and a set of ideas that does not rely on any one person, developer or operator to exist.
 Some play much larger roles than others but its existence doesn't depend on them, it depends on anyone who recognizes its usefulness.

-It will not become any less useful if the developer fund runs out, those who recognize that will be more quick to support the project than abandon it.
+It will not become any less useful if the developer fund runs out; those who recognize that will be more quick to support the project than abandon it.
 Bitcoin never had a developer fund and it's been just fine.

 ### Nano will be replaced by a competitor

 Since its release, Bitcoin has been forked and cloned countless times.
-None of these clones have been able to gain much traction because they lack <a href="https://vitalik.ca/general/2021/03/23/legitimacy.html" target="_blank">legitmacy</a>, a quality that can not be forged in decentralized networks.
+None of these clones have been able to gain much traction because they lack <a href="https://vitalik.ca/general/2021/03/23/legitimacy.html" target="_blank">legitimacy</a>, a quality that can not be forged in decentralized networks.

 For a competitor to replace Nano, it will likely need to materially improve upon Nano's fundamental properties.
 There is not much room for improvement, given Nano is instant, feeless, energy-efficient, scalable, and irreversible.
-Based on those qualities and how <a href="/history/overview">few advances there have been over the last 30 years</a>, it may be more likely that Nano is not viable then there being an improvement discovered that is incompatible.
+Based on those qualities and how <a href="/history/overview">few advances there have been over the last 30 years</a>, it may be more likely that Nano is not viable than there being an improvement discovered that is incompatible.